 Okay, let’s get started!

-* You’ll automatically be prompted to open the 1-page pdf in Preview or Adobe Acrobat
+* You’ll automatically be prompted to open the PDF document in Preview or Adobe Acrobat

 * Save and/or print the doc to your home printer

 The pattern is easily adjusted to fit larger sizes.
 If you look at way the pattern is drawn, there’s a consistent increase between each size.
 So, simply draw additional lines similar to the previous size and increase the lengths of your elastic!

 * All babies are different.
 A baby’s waist may be a 6 month size, but it’s possible she can have chubbier (and totally cute) legs that fit more like 12 month old.
 So, measure around your baby’s thigh and compare that with the elastic lengths listed in the pattern.
 If your baby’s legs are bigger, add a bit more elastic to the length.
 Or if your babe is skinnier, cut back by an inch.
 Adjust to fit your baby’s needs.